 In some cases, it may be necessary to unhire a candidate who was previously marked as hired.
-Unhiring a candidate is often used to correct offer mistakes then rehire, or to reject a candidate who declined a previously extended offer.
-In this article, we will discuss:
+Unhiring a candidate is often used to correct offer mistakes with the intent to rehire the candidate, or to unhire / reject a candidate who declined a previously extended offer.

 To unhire a candidate, navigate to the candidate profile, and select Unhire at the top.

 Once unhired, correct any offer details then rehire the candidate, or reject the candidate as necessary.
 For more information on unhiring to rehire a candidate, see general considerations.

 Cases where users cannot select the unhire button

 In some cases, you may see the unhire button greyed out.
 Hover over the button for more information.